atakhadivi/Predicting-House-Prices/README.md

 # Predicting-House-Prices

+# Goal

-Goal: The goal of this project is to build a model that can predict the prices of houses based on various features such as location, number of rooms, size of the property, etc.
+The goal of this project is to build a model that can predict the prices of houses based on various features such as location, number of rooms, size of the property, etc.

-Steps:
+# Steps

 Data Collection: Collect data on houses for sale in your area.
 You can use websites like Zillow or Redfin to gather this data.